virajbhutada/Coursera-Google-Data-Analytics-Capstone/README.md

 ---

-## Google Data Analytics Professional Certificate Overview
+# Google Data Analytics Professional Certificate

+## Overview

-The [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics) equips individuals with essential skills to excel as data analysts.
-Developed by Google, this comprehensive program covers data cleaning, problem-solving, data visualization, and more.
+The [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics)  is a comprehensive program designed by Google to equip individuals with essential skills to excel as data analysts.
+This self-paced online course provides a flexible learning environment, allowing individuals to learn at their own pace.
+Developed by industry experts, the program covers foundational concepts to advanced skills, ensuring top-notch quality.

+---

 ### Program Benefits

-- Created by industry experts for top-notch quality.
+- Created by Google's industry experts for top-notch quality.
-- Self-paced learning with online courses.
+- Flexible, self-paced learning through online courses.
-- Real-world projects for practical experience.
+- Real-world projects offer practical experience.
-- Global community engagement.
+- Connect with a global community of learners.
 - Acquisition of job-ready skills upon completion.

+---

 ### Program Structure